Overview

 your sections once, tag slides with data-roadmap, choose a

-style, and optionally preview the result before rendering a full deck.
+style, and optionally preview the result before rendering a full

-follow the flow of a presentation.
+audiences to follow the flow of a presentation.